 History of the Morgan Horse Ranch

-The Morgan Horse Ranch was established at Point Reyes National Seashore as a breeding and training program to provide horses for the National Park Service.
+The Morgan Horse Ranch was established at Point Reyes National Seashore as an interpretative program as well as a breeding and training program to provide horses for the National Park Service.
 The ranch was dedicated in 1970 with the help of the Northern California Morgan Horse Association.
-A select breeding program was set up with stud services provided by private owners.
+Two mares were donated to the park and a select breeding program was set up with stud services provided by private owners.
 At its height, the ranch maintained a herd of approximately 35–40 horses, and bred 73 horses over the life of the breeding program.
 As foals were born, mature animals trained at the ranch were transferred to other parks.
 For many years classes were also held at the ranch to train park rangers in horsemanship.

 Currently, there is no need for a centralized breeding program because individual parks maintain their own stables.
-In July 1999, the last filly was born at the ranch.
+On July 8, 1999, the last filly was born at the ranch.
 They named her Los Reyes Liberty Rose, Rose for short.
-Today (May 2018), there are only seven horses at the ranch.
-They are used primarily for trail patrol by park rangers and volunteers.
-Biologists also occasionally use the horses when they do a census for the tule elk.
-The horses allow the biologists to get close enough to the elk without scaring them.
-The horses are also used to count harbor seals out on Tomales Point.
+Today (January 2020), there are four horses at the ranch—Honcho, Elvis, Rose, and Mira.
+They are used as the Mounted Enforcement Team within the park and at special events.

 Visiting the Morgan Horse Ranch

-The Morgan Horse Ranch is open to the public seven days a week and there are usually horse ranch staff and/or volunteers present from 7:30 am to 5:30 pm, Wednesdays through Saturdays, and from 8:30 am to 4:30 pm, Sundays through Tuesdays.
+The Morgan Horse Ranch is open to the public seven days a week and there are usually horse ranch staff and/or volunteers present from 9 am to 4 pm.
 Interpretive exhibits in the ranch buildings and outside provide information about the history of the Morgan horse, the ranch, and how the horses were trained.

 The Morgan Horse Ranch is located on a small hill to the southwest of the Bear Valley Visitor Center.
 To visit, walk up the maintenance road located at the southeastern end of the Bear Valley Trailhead parking lot.